siderolabs/talos/website/content/v1.11/reference/cli.md

 ### Options

 ```
   -a, --all                        display all sockets states (default: connected)
       --cluster string             Cluster to connect to if a proxy endpoint is used.
       --context string             Context to be used in command
   -e, --endpoints strings          override default endpoints in Talos configuration
   -x, --extend                     show detailed socket information
   -h, --help                       help for netstat
   -4, --ipv4                       display only ipv4 sockets
   -6, --ipv6                       display only ipv6 sockets
   -l, --listening                  display listening server sockets
   -n, --nodes strings              target the specified nodes
   -k, --pods                       show sockets used by Kubernetes pods
   -p, --programs                   show process using socket
   -w, --raw                        display only RAW sockets
+      --siderov1-keys-dir string   The path to the SideroV1 auth PGP keys directory.
+Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
+Only valid for Contexts that use SideroV1 auth.
       --talosconfig string         The path to the Talos configuration file.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
   -t, --tcp                        display only TCP sockets
   -o, --timers                     display timers
   -u, --udp                        display only UDP sockets
   -U, --udplite                    display only UDPLite sockets
   -v, --verbose                    display sockets of all supported transport protocols
 ```

 ### SEE ALSO